CIA activities in Indonesia: President Sukarno and the CIA

 The CIA believed Sukarno to be a popular, capable leader, despite his dismissal and lack of understanding of economic issues in the country, and the CIA believed this to be an area ripe for communist exploitation.
 That being true, a special report from October 1964 indicates that the CIA believed Sukarno was at the very least indirectly involved with the Indonesian Communist Party (PKI).
-This report accused the Indonesian president of leaving the PKI unchallenged in order to protect his own interests and power, referring back to his August 17, 1964 speech for the country's Independence Day, wherein Sukarno made pro-communist statements.
+This report accused the Indonesian president of leaving the PKI unchallenged in order to protect his own interests and power, referring back to his Sukarno also made a state visit to the Soviet Union in the late 1950s.
+This visit sent up a "red flag" to the U.S..
+It's fears of Indonesia embracing the Soviets were later somewhat realized when Indonesia received agriculture loans and limited Soviet arms.
+August 17, 1964 speech for the country's Independence Day, wherein Sukarno made pro-communist statements.
 The report then states that the PKI quickly aligned itself to the speech, indicating that both the PKI and President Sukarno benefited from the successes of the other.
 This CIA document expresses concern that Sukarno supports both Communist and anti-American ideals, wishing to remove Western influences from the region.
 Although this report did not give any recommendation for how the CIA or the US should proceed in their relationship with Sukarno, it did warn that "if he [lived] a few more years, it [was] likely that he [would] eventually preside over a modified Communist regime."

 Although he had just returned from a diplomatic trip to the United States where he left positive impressions, in May 1965 President Sukarno openly expressed his concerns over the imbalance of power that had developed in Indonesia.
 To combat the improper balance, Sukarno implemented steps to balance political power in Indonesia more evenly.